Kosmonavtxcviii/bot-roberta/README.md

 # bot-roberta
-discord bot like an "inhuman housemaid".
+Discord Bot like an inhuman housemaid.